Improved Text Classification via Contrastive Adversarial Training: Method

-AT in \cite{Goodfellow+ICLR-15} uses both the clean example $x_i$ and perturbed example $x_i+r$ to train a model.
-For NLP problems where input is usually discrete, FGSM is not directly applicable. \cite{Miyato+ICLR-17} proposes to apply perturbation to the word embedding $v_i$ from the corresponding row in embedding matrix $V \in \mathbb{R}^{d_v\times d_h}$, where $d_v$ is vocabulary size and $d_h$ hidden size.
-We follow this approach, but instead of perturbing the word embeddings, we directly perturb the word embedding matrix of Transformer-based encoders to generate our adversarial examples.
+Using first-order approximation, the loss function is approximately equivalent to the following: Solving for (\ref{eq3}) and (\ref{eq4}) yields perturbation in the following form: Alternatively, using $l_2$-norm constraint on the perturbation $r$ in (\ref{eq3}) yields: AT in \cite{Goodfellow+ICLR-15} uses both the clean example $x_i$ and perturbed example $x_i+r$ to train a model.
+For NLP problems where input is usually discrete, FGSM is not directly applicable. \citet{Miyato+ICLR-17} propose to apply perturbation to the word embedding $v_i$ from the corresponding row in embedding matrix $V \in \mathbb{R}^{d_v\times d_h}$, where $d_v$ is vocabulary size and $d_h$ hidden size.

+We follow this approach, but instead of perturbing the word embeddings, we directly perturb the \textit{word embedding matrix} of Transformer-based encoders to generate our adversarial examples.
 Specifically, after each forward pass with clean examples, we calculate the gradient of the loss function in (\ref{eq2}) with respect to the word embedding matrix $V$ instead of word embedding in (\ref{eq5}) to calculate the perturbation.
-Empirically, we find that perturbing the word embedding matrix performs better than word embeddings (see a comparison on GLUE in Table \ref{tab:exp-glue-appendix}, Appendix~\ref{app:results}).
-For task classification tasks, we train on clean and adversarial examples with the cross entropy loss in (\ref{eq2}).
-Additionally, we experiment with different forms of perturbation in (\ref{eq5}) and (\ref{eq6}), as well as randomly sampling between the two for each batch of data.
+Empirically, we find that perturbing the word embedding matrix performs better than word embeddings (see a comparison on GLUE in Table \ref{tab:exp-glue-embed-vs-V}).
+For text classification tasks, we train on clean and adversarial examples with the cross entropy loss in (\ref{eq2}).
+Additionally, we experiment with different forms of perturbation in (\ref{eq5}) and (\ref{eq6}), as well as randomly sampling between the two for each batch of data (\ref{tab:exp-glue-positive-pair-selection}).
 We observe that using $r$ with the max norm constraint consistently leads to the best result.
-In Section \ref{Exp}, we report results from using this form of perturbation.
+In the Experiment section, we report results from using this form of perturbation.